mkliegl/custom-sklearn/README.md

   regularization cost functions.
 * [heavytail.ipynb](heavytail.ipynb) is a [Jupyter][jupyter] notebook demonstrating
   the use of [flexible_linear.py](flexible_linear.py) to improve predictions in the presence of heavy-tailed noise.
+See [this post][hvytail] for more details.